 28 April, 2020

 There are various types of cranes used in construction and for different purposes.
-Cranes can be used in construction and others in rescue processes to lift or lower objects and move them horizontally.
+Cranes in construction are used to lift or lower objects and move them horizontally.
 Either way, all cranes are equipped with pulleys and cables that are useful when it comes to moving objects around.

 12 Popular Types of Cranes used in Construction

-Different types of cranes come with varying capabilities and features that determine their use.
-The features include the lifting capacity, lifting range, lift angle, the working radius, mobility, weight & dimensions, setup time, and night working capabilities.
-These features will determine the kind of crane needed for the construction industry for hire or purchase.
-With these features in mind, you can quickly identify the types of construction cranes needed.
+The different types of cranes come with varying capabilities and features that determine their use.
+These features include the lifting capacity, lifting range, lift angle, the working radius, mobility, weight & dimensions, setup time, and night working capabilities.
+These features will determine the kind of crane needed for the construction industry.

 Here are the 12 most popular types of lifting cranes used in construction today: